-As a foreign national working in the U.S., it is very important that you maintain legal status the entire time you are in the country.
-Maintaining legal status becomes especially important when you are waiting to apply for a green card (or are waiting to receive your green card after you have applied).
-If you are in the U.S. without any status, you are considered to be here illegally, and U.S. Citizenship and Immigration Services (USCIS) may deny your green card application for that reason alone.
+As a foreign national working in the U.S., it is important that you maintain legal immigration status the entire time you are in the country.
+Maintaining legal status becomes especially important when you are waiting to apply for lawful permanent residence, commonly called a "green card" (or are waiting to receive your green card after having applied for one).
+If you are in the U.S. without any immigration status, you are considered to be here illegally, and U.S. Citizenship and Immigration Services (USCIS) may deny your green card application for that reason alone.

 This article explains how an H-1B visa holder can maintain legal status while waiting for a green card and outlines the possible consequences of not maintaining status.
+It's been a particular concern since the start of the COVID-19 pandemic, given that job loss can lead to loss of H-1B status.
 We give an overview of two common scenarios:

-The priority date is a very important immigration concept.
-The U.S. Congress allows only a limited number of employment-based green cards to be given out per year per country.
-If more people apply for green cards than there are a number of green cards available, some people will have to wait to receive their green cards until one is available to them.
+The priority date is an important immigration concept.
+The U.S. Congress allows only a limited number of employment-based green cards to be given out per year and per country (based upon the country of birth, not country of citizenship).
+If more people apply for green cards than there are green cards numbers available, some people will have to wait until one is available to them.
 (When the number of applicants exceeds the number of green cards available, this is referred to as a green card "backlog.")

-In order to determine who gets a green card at what time, foreign nationals seeking employment-based green cards are assigned priority dates, based on the date their employer first filed the PERM application.
+In order to determine who gets a green card at what time, foreign nationals seeking employment-based green cards are assigned priority dates, based on the date their employer first filed the PERM application or I-140 petition.
 When their priority date is current, they can go forward with the application process to receive a green card.

 You can see whether your priority date is current by checking the Visa Bulletin, published monthly by the Department of State.
-For example, let's say you are an Indian citizen.
-Your employer filed your PERM application for an employment based second-preference green card (EB-2) on January 1, 2011.
-If you look to the Visa Bulletin for April 2012, you see that the current priority date for Indians in the EB-2 category is May 1, 2010.
-Since your priority date is AFTER May 1, 2010, your priority date is not current and you cannot apply for your green card yet.
-Other people in your category have waited around two years, so you might have to wait a similar amount of time.
+For example, let's say you were born in India.
+Your employer filed your PERM application for an employment based second-preference green card (EB-2) on January 1, 2015.
+If you look to the Visa Bulletin for February 2022 (Final Action Dates, which is the one that USCIS requires using for that month), you see that the cutoff date for India in the EB-2 category is January 1, 2013.
+Since your priority date is AFTER January 1, 2013, your priority date is not current and you cannot apply for your green card yet.
+Other people in your category have waited several years, so you might have to wait a similar amount of time.

-There is also a way to extend your H-1B status past six years even if your immigrant petition is not yet approved.
-You can do so if your employer filed your I-140 Petition or PERM application before you started your sixth year of H-1B status.
-For example, let's say you began H-1B status on April 1, 2009.
-Your sixth year of H-1B status would begin on April 1, 2016.
-Therefore, in order to extend your status past six years, your employer must have filed the labor certification application or I-140 petition sometime before April 1, 2014.
+There is also a way to extend H-1B status past six years even if your immigrant petition is not yet approved.
+You can do so if your employer filed your I-140 petition or PERM application before you started your sixth year of H-1B status.
+For example, let's say you began H-1B status on April 1, 2012.
+Your sixth year of H-1B status would begin April 1, 2016.
+Therefore, in order to extend your status past six years, your employer must, in this example, have filed the labor certification application or I-140 petition sometime before April 1, 2015.

-These calculations and time frame can be very complicated and hold crucial implications for your immigration status.
-It is highly recommended that you consult an immigration attorney if you are in H-1B status and want to begin (or have already begun) the green card process.
+The calculations and time frame can be complicated and hold crucial implications for your immigration status.
+The COVID-19 pandemic introduced another layer of complexity.
+Consult an immigration attorney if you are in H-1B status and want to begin (or have already begun) the green card process.

 However, it is important to remember that your EAD, AP, and lawful status as an adjustment applicant cease if and when USCIS denies your I-485 application.
 Therefore, it is almost always a better idea to maintain your H-1B status while you await USCIS's adjudication of your I-485 application.

 When you fall out of status, you begin to accrue "unlawful presence" in the United States.
 Accruing unlawful presence leads to VERY serious consequences.
-If you accrue more than 180 days but less than one year of unlawful presence, when you next leave the U.S. you will not be allowed to reenter the U.S. for a period of three years.
-Even more seriously, if you accrue a year or more of unlawful presence, when you next leave the U.S. you will be barred from reentering the country for a period of ten years.
-For details on this issue, see "Three-Year and Ten-Year Time Bars for Unlawful U.S. Presence."
+If you accrue more than 180 days but less than one year of unlawful presence, when you next leave the U.S. you will not be allowed to reenter for a period of three years.
+Even more seriously, if you accrue a year or more of unlawful presence, when you next leave the U.S. you will be barred from reentering for a period of ten years.
+For details on this issue, see Consequences of Overstaying on a Temporary U.S. Visa.